simonmichael/hledger/doc/developer-guide.md

 ### Report problems

+- for quick help or if you're not sure about the problem, you can ask on the [#hledger](http://irc.hledger.org) (irc.hledger.org) IRC channel or the [mail list](http://list.hledger.org) (list.hledger.org).
+  If #hledger does not respond quickly, you can leave the window open and check back later, or leave your email address.
-- check for related issues in the [bug tracker](http:///bugs.hledger.org) or in the [mail list archive](http://list.hledger.org)
+- check the open and closed issues in the [bug tracker](http://bugs.hledger.org) (bugs.hledger.org).
+Sometimes the problem has been fixed in git but not yet released.
-- discuss/confirm the issue on irc or list
-- report new issues in the bug tracker
+- report new issues in the bug tracker (shortcut: [bugs.hledger.org/new](http://bugs.hledger.org/new))

 <!-- - test and share problem journal snippets at paste . hledger.org -->

 ### Help with testing